cassgvp/WIN-Open-Neuroimaging-Community/docs/community/CODE_OF_CONDUCT.md

 ---

 ***The following Code Of Conduct was developed for use by [The Turing Way community](https://github.com/alan-turing-institute/the-turing-way/blob/master/CODE_OF_CONDUCT.md).
 It will be amended to suit this project, in collaboration with community members and WIN Management.
-It will not supersede any WIN or University of Oxford complaint or disciplinary procedures.***
+It will not supersede any Departmental, WIN or University of Oxford complaint or disciplinary procedures, including those related to harassment or bullying.***

 # Code of Conduct